Christa C. Mayer Thurman: Career

 During her four decades (from 1967 until retiring in 2009) at the Art Institute of Chicago, Thurman expanded the textile collection within the department of textiles.
 She also established a laboratory for conservation and preservation of the growing collection.

 Thurman curated more than eighty exhibitions.
 Among her many exhibitions and publications at the Art Institute of Chicago, notable exhibitions include the Masterpieces of Western textiles from the Art Institute of Chicago (1969), Claire Zeisler, a Retrospective (1979), Raiment For The Lord's Service: A Thousand Years of Western Vestments (1975), Ancient Textiles from Nubia (1990), and Rooted in Chicago: Fifty Years of Textile Design Traditions (1997).
 The exhibition, The Divine Art: Four Centuries of European Tapestries (2008) displayed all of the Art Institute of Chicago's European tapestries together for the first time, some sixty-two in total; an exhibition that was made possible by Thurman's restoration efforts.
 The Christa C. Mayer Textile Endowment highlights the textile collection at the Art Institute of Chicago.

 She wrote and contributed to numerous publications throughout her career, including the catalogue, Design in America: The Cranbrook Vision, 1925–1940.

+Thurman died on September 13, 2024, in her home in St. Charles, Illinois.